 The responses from this survey provoke many questions for further study, though the questions that follow are by no means exhaustive.
-The first of which is how does SE IP management compare with a sample of 501c3 organizations that disregards the concept of innovation?
+Most organizations that responded to the survey had multiple forms of intellectual property within their organizations.
+These SEs were likely to have a better understanding of innovation and IP based on their categorization as social enterprises.
+What would the data look like in a survey set of any kind of 501c3 organizations?
 Are SEs more aware of and actively managing IP than any other 501c3?